RRG314/topological-neural-net/README.md

 optimizer.step()
 ```

-Because it’s completely **dataset-agnostic**, you can plug any tensor input into it — tabular, vision, or sequence embeddings — and the topological terms will self-adjust.
+Because it’s completely dataset-agnostic, you can plug any tensor input into it — tabular, vision, or sequence embeddings — and the topological terms will self-adjust.

 ---

-## 📊 Outputs & Diagnostics
+ Outputs & Diagnostics

 Every forward pass computes three values: